 How we work – we use a variety of teaching and learning styles such as individual learning, paired work, source evaluation, research tasks, past paper questions, discussion and debate and structured tasks.
 We set weekly homework.

 Links with other subjects:

 The content and skills complement most subjects.
-History students often combine with English, Politics, Religion Ethics & Philosophy, Economics, Maths and Sciences.
+History students often combine History with English, Politics, Religion Studies, Economics, Maths and Sciences.

 Future Career Opportunities